Off to Japan for the first time and wondering whether you should go to the Robot Restaurant in Tokyo? We thought the same too.

 The main thing I noticed is there are constant breaks in between the shows, like every 10 minutes.
 It wouldn’t surprise me if they were there for the staff to get ready for their next performance.

 But, during that time the audience is flogged with loads of stuff to buy from lightbulb drinks to popcorn chicken, it honestly goes on and on.

 And as the one and a half hour show stops for breaks, what feels like 50 times, we became quite sick of the buying schemes.
 As soon as the show was over, we were rushed out of the building before the next group of tourists were brought in so you’re in for a bit of a tourist trap.
 But I suppose, would you expect any different?It’s also one of those shows where I think it would be so much better if they had a raucous, drunk audience.
 The atmosphere was quite flat and although the show was actually quite fun, it wasn’t something I’ll remember as a memorable moment in Japan to be honest.

 The Robot Restaurant in Tokyo also reminded me of Disney World which I went to when I was 10 years old, watching the parades yet instead of Disney characters it was totally random.

 Imagine a bunch of aliens singing and dancing to Michael Jackson or Bruno Mars?
 That’s what you’ll get at Robot Restaurant.

 If there’s one thing I did love about Robot Restaurant, it was the waiting room and the staircase down to the show.
 They were incredible and if the show was something similar, it would have been awesome.

-Tokyo Robot Restaurant
+Robot Restaurant in Tokyo

-Save for later and pin below!
+Save for later and pin below

 If you found this post helpful, please share below to your social accounts 🙂